• Skip to primary navigation

 • In a large bowl mix corn muffin mix, eggs, applesauce, brown sugar, and vanilla until combined.

-2 pkg corn muffin mix, 2 eggs, ¼ cup unsweetened applesauce, 2 tbsp brown sugar, 1 tsp vanilla
+2 packages corn muffin mix, 2 eggs, ¼ cup unsweetened applesauce, 2 tablespoons brown sugar, 1 teaspoon vanilla

 • Scoop cookie dough onto prepared baking sheets and bake 10-12 minutes or until edges start to turn a light golden brown.